 Silvia Riva is an Associate Professor of Psychology at St. Mary's University and a HCPC-registered clinical psychologist.

-Silvia Riva is Senior Lecturer in Psychology at St. Mary’s University.
-Silvia joined St. Mary's in 2019 from the University of Wolverhampton where she held the position of Marie Curie Research Fellow (H2020-MSCA-IF-2015) working on a project about decision processes under stress and personality.
+In 2019, Silvia joined St. Mary's as Senior Lecturer from the University of Wolverhampton where she held the position of Marie Curie Research Fellow (H2020-MSCA-IF-2015) on a project related to decision making, personality and stress.

 Riva et al., (2016).
 The choice dilemma in chronic hematological conditions: why choosing is not only a medical issue?
 A psycho-cognitive perspective.
-Crit Rev Oncol Hematol, 99, 134-140.
+Critical Reviews in Oncology/Hematology, 99, 134-140

 - Research Methods and Statistics (SPSS)

 - Cognitive Psychology (Development, Personality)